-If you can relate and are fed up with visiting the doctor for antibiotics, maybe it’s time to investigate the underlying issue that is causing chronic UTI’s in the first place.
+If you are tired of trips to the doctor for antibiotics, maybe it’s time to investigate the root cause.
+Ask yourself, what causes chronic urinary tract infections in the first place?

 Are you familiar with the medical condition termed ‘Honeymoon Cystitis’?